pklampros/steampowered.ris/README.md

-# Ludography / Steam Videogame Citation Info grabber
+# Ludography / Steam Videogame Citation Info Grabber
 Runs a browser script on game websites of Steam, that allows exporting a RIS file (that includes the bibliographical information of the game) in order to help add them in a bibliography catalogue and cite apps and videogames from steampowered.com
 Creates a new button next to the "Community hub" button, downloads a RIS file, importable in Bibliography management software.